Jeff Black (businessman): Biography

 In the early 2000s, Black established and then sold Hotels.com and Resorts.com.
 He also held management positions for BizExpense, Inc., Conomae Corporation, and Tandy Corporation.

 In 2005, Black founded the startup company TalkPlus, based in San Mateo, California.
 TalkPlus served as a mobile phone service that allowed multiple phone lines to be used from a single mobile phone.
-TalkPlus also sold a related service called Mirror Numbers that let a user make calls from an existing landline phone number.
+TalkPlus also sold a related service called Mirror Numbers which allowed a user make calls from an existing landline phone number.
 The service allowed for new phone lines to be created for as little as one-tenth the cost of creating a new landline.
 Applications were also seen for use in conjunction with online dating services and online auction sites, to prevent callers related to those services from gaining access to permanent personal or business phone numbers.
-Black was inspired to develop the concept by work he did for the government during his time at Digital.
+Black was inspired to develop the concept by the work he did for the government during his time at Digital.
 In 2007, Black stepped down from his position of CEO, in order to assume the mantle of chief strategy officer, allowing him to work on continuing to develop new technology innovations and corporate strategies.
 He was replaced as CEO by Michael Toepel.

 Prior to its acquisition, Black was part of the staff of Trusted Opinion, a social networking website.
 He also serves on the board of directors of the Silicon Valley Cancer Foundation, a non-profit providing research into the causes and cures of cancer and information on its treatment.
 Black has also participated in Silicon Valley Open Doors technology conference, representing TalkPlus.